Bulk Universality for Complex non-Hermitian Matrices with Independent and Identically Distributed Entries: Proof of

 Then since $|S_{N,z}|<N^{k}$ we have

 The error term can be neglected by choosing $D>k$.
 By \Cref{thm1} and \eqref{eq:sigmaasymp} we have

 and so the same limit holds for $\mbb{E}[S_{N,z}\left(f\right)]$.
 Now we use the four moment theorem (Theorem 2 in \cite{tao_random_2015}), which states that if $A$ and $\wt{A}$ have i.i.d. entries with finite moments that match up to order four then the correlation functions tend to the same limit.
 The statement in \cite{tao_random_2015} requires subexponential entries and both $A$ and $\wt{A}$ to match moments to third order with a Gaussian matrix, but this is due to the use of a local law proven in the same paper (Theorem 20) under these conditions.
 However, as noted in Remarks 3 and 22 of \cite{tao_random_2015}, we can replace this by the local law of \cite{bourgade_local_2014}, which does not require these conditions.
 Moreover, upon inspection of the proof one observes that the moment matching condition can be relaxed (as was done for Hermitian matrices in \cite{erdos_bulk_2010-1}) to allow for an error of $O(N^{-1/2-\epsilon})$ for the third moment and $O(N^{-\epsilon})$ for the fourth moment, for any $\epsilon>0$.
-We choose an $\wt{A}$ such that: i) it has i.i.d. entries with finite moments; ii) $A$ and $\frac{1}{\sqrt{1+t}}\left(\wt{A}+\sqrt{Nt}B\right)$ match moments up to third order; iii) the fourth moment differs by $O(t)=O(N^{-1/3+\epsilon})$.
+We choose an $\wt{A}$ such that: i) it has i.i.d. entries with finite moments; ii) $A$ and $\frac{1}{\sqrt{1+t}}\left(\wt{A}+\sqrt{Nt}B\right)$ match moments up to third order {(note that here we have $\sqrt{N}B$ since the entries of $B$ have variance $N^{-1}$)}; iii) the fourth moment differs by $O(t)=O(N^{-1/3+\epsilon})$.
 The existence of such an $\wt{A}$ follows by Lemma 3.4 in \cite{erdos_universality_2011-2}.

 \paragraph{ Acknowledgements} {We thank Benjamin Landon for pointing out that the conditions in Theorem 1.2 could be improved using Lemma 3.4 in \cite{erdos_universality_2011-2}.
+We also thank Dang-Zheng Liu for pointing out the references \cite{grela_diffusion_2016} and \cite{liu_phase_2022}.
 We gratefully acknowledge the support of the Royal Society (grant numbers RF/ERE/210051 and URF/R/221017).}